Skip to main content

 Preventing root rot

 Since root rot is so difficult to spot, it’s especially important to take preventative steps.
 Before planting your garden, test your soil to see how quickly it drains.
 If your soil is slow to drain, you can reduce the risk of root rot by planting water-loving plants like irises or scarlet swamp hibiscus.
 You can add some sand or gravel into the soil to help it drain faster, but be sure to mix it in thoroughly.
-If you notice water pooling around your plants, you may want to transplant them to a new location, to be safe.
+If you notice water pooling around your plants, you may want to transplant them to a new location.

 For potted plants, be sure there are enough drainage holes in the pot and plant them in fresh, unused soil.
 Avoid overwatering your plant.
 When you’re picking out seedlings, whether for a container garden or a yard garden, check the plant’s roots before taking them home.
-The roots should be white or green, although they may look very light brown, due to the dirt.
+The roots should be white or green, although they may look very light brown, because of the dirt.
 The roots shouldn’t be dark brown or red, and they should smell fresh, not rotting.

 Treating root rot